NLGithubWP/tech-notebook/_posts/practise/2000-01-01-cockroachDB-opt.md

 System automatic retry

-​	Require the insert/update/delete without ”returning”, and have small returned 	result size.
+​	Require the insert/update/delete without ”returning”, and have a small returned result size.

 ​	If returned result is greater than 16kb, cannot retry